Data Quality at AmtsGuide

 - Report it via the contact form or by email to info@amtsguide.de

-- Our team reviews the report and corrects the data point
+- Our team checks the report against the source and corrects the data point

 Transparency